Use Bootstrap everywhere on the website

 Tor is using Bootstrap for their dynamic style guide:

-#4 Updated by sajolida about 1 year ago
+#4 Updated by sajolida over 1 year ago

 What's blocking this is having people available to do the work (and ideally money to pay them).